Orthopedics at Summerlin Hospital

 - Shorter hospital stays and faster recoveries

-Bones are able to bend under some pressure, but when enough force is applied, they can fracture or break.
-Every year, an average of six million Americans will fracture a bone according to the American Academy of Orthopedic Surgeons.
+Bones are able to bend under some pressure.
+When enough force is applied, they can fracture or break.
+Every year, about six million Americans will break a bone, according to the American Academy of Orthopedic Surgeons.
 Fractures and breaks are typically caused by:

 - Reduced bone density caused by osteoporosis or cancer